dmddjack/AIST1110_Project/TankWar/tankwar/README.txt

 --starting_hp       -sh                    The starting HP of the player           int                   1 <= STARTING_HP <= 10        3

 --seed              -s                     The seed for random number generator    int | NoneType        N/A                           None
-                                           (if this argument is specified in
+                                           (If this argument is specified in
-                                           tankwar_play.py every episode of the
-					   game will be identical)
+                                           tankwar_play.py or tankwar_test.py,
+                                           the sequence of randomly generated
+                                           action of enemy is identical for the same seed used in two different runs so that for the same model and the same seed, tankwar_test.py will yield
+                                           the same result.)

 --difficulty        -d                     The level of enemy tank path            int                   DIFFICULTY = (0 | 1)          0
                                            finding AI